 What you can do is to plan ahead at least 24 hours in advance what you want your evening to look like (don’t do this right when you’re leaving work and the urges for pleasure have already set in!).

 Decide early in the week what you want to do after work every day.
-Don’t bring work home when you don’t plan ahead of time to do so.
+Don’t bring worklife home when you don’t plan ahead of time to do so.
+This will cause your stress levels to increase.
+Keep your work at the office and your time to unwind at home.
 This doesn’t mean “do more” or be productive.
 Quite the opposite.
 It means plan your self care ahead of time, so you do real self care that promotes your mental and physical health, not that ends up leaving you worse off.

 Your plan can be simple.
 So don’t overcomplicate it.
 Just be sure to have some plan for what you’ll do after work so you take action from your highest self and don’t self sabotage.

 - How Social Media Affects Mental Health (blog post)

 - Planning Mistakes (podcast)